 - 1. Place the indicator in setup mode (display reads Scale Configuration) and remove all weight from the scale platform.
 If your test weights require hooks or chains, place the hooks or chains on the scale for zero calibration. - 2.
 With the SCALES menu highlighted, press the down key, then select the scale to be calibrated.
 Press down again (GRADS parameter highlighted), then press left to highlight the CALIBR submenu (see Figure 4-1).
 Press down to go to zero calibration (WZERO).
-See Figure 4-2 on page 51. - 3.
+See Figure 4-2 on page 36. - 3.
 Ensure scale is empty, then press down again to show the current WZERO value, then press the Calibrate softkey to calibrate zero.
 When complete, the new A/D count for the zero calibration is displayed.
 Press enter to save the zero calibration value and go to the next prompt (WVAL). - 4.
-With WVAL displayed, press down to show the stored calibration weight value.
-Use the numeric keypad to enter the actual value of the calibration test weights, then press enter to save the value and go to span calibration (WSPAN). - 5.
-Place test weights on scale.
+With WVAL displayed, place test weights on the scale and press down to show the test weight value.
+Use the numeric keypad to enter the actual test weight, then press enter to save the value and go to span calibration (WSPAN). - 5.
 Press down again to show the current WSPAN value, then press the Calibrate softkey to calibrate span.
 When complete, the new A/D count for the span calibration is displayed.
 Press enter again to save the span calibration value and go to the next prompt (WLIN). - 6.
 Five-point linearization (using the WLIN parameter) provides increased scale accuracy by calibrating the indicator at up to five additional points between the zero and span calibrations.